xquintana/JsonReader/README.md

 In case the name of the target element can exist in different contexts (e.g. keys with the same name in different objects) or the element has no name (e.g. an unnamed object), the element's path must be used instead.
 Paths uniquely locate elements in the JSON data.
 See [below](#using-the-elements-path) for an explanation about how paths are built.

-The methods **onArrayItem** and **onPair** respectively supply the array item's value and the key's value to the callback as a string pointer, provided that the value is of type string, number or boolean.
+The methods **onArrayItem()** and **onPair()** respectively supply the array item's value and the key's value to the callback as a string pointer, provided that the value is of type string, number or boolean.
 Otherwise this pointer is null.

 Values can be received as:

 + UTF-8 strings.
 + Wide character strings.
-+ Non-Unicode multibyte strings, encoded according to the current locale (CP1252, GB18030, etc.).
++ Non-Unicode multibyte strings, encoded according to a locale such as ISO-8859-1 or GB18030.

 Example:
 ```
 jsonReader.onPair("id", [](const char* value)
 {
-    // Print the value of the key 'id'.
+    // Print the value of 'id'.
     if (value)
         std::cout << "id: " << value << std::endl;
 });
 ```

 Once the callbacks have been defined, the next step is to start processing the JSON data.
-This is done by calling the methods **readFile** or **readBuffer** for reading from a file or a null terminated buffer:
+This is done by calling the methods **readFile()** or **readBuffer()** for reading from a file or a null terminated buffer:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bool **readFile(** const char* _fileFullPath_ **);**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bool **readBuffer(** const char* _bufferUtf8_ **);**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bool **readBuffer(** const char* _buffer_ **);**

-In either case, the JSON data must be encoded in UTF-8.
+In either case, JSON data must be encoded in UTF-8.
 The buffer is accessed directly, so it must not be modified until the process is finished.

-If a problem occurs while parsing the data, these methods return _false_ and a description of the error can be obtained by calling the method **getErrorDescription**.
+If a problem occurs while parsing the data, these methods return _false_ and a description of the error can be obtained by calling the method **getErrorDescription()**.

 From inside the callback it is possible to get information about the current context through the following methods:

-+ **getCurrentElementPath** and **getCurrentElementName**.
++ **getCurrentElementPath()** and **getCurrentElementName()**.
 If the callback was not associated to a specific element (by setting the first argument '_element_' to null, as explained before), these methods can be used to find out the JSON path or the name of the current element being notified.
 There are different versions available: returning narrow or wide strings, by reference or by value.
-+ **isValueQuoted**.
++ **isValueQuoted()**.
 Returns _true_ if the value was quoted in the JSON data.
-Since values are notified as strings, this method allows to distinguish between, for example, reading the number 123 and the string "123", or reading the boolean _true_ and the string "true".
+Since values are notified as strings, this method allows distinguishing between, for example, reading the number 123 and the string "123", or reading the boolean _true_ and the string "true".
 Anyway, this distinction should not be necessary, as the type of the data passed to the callback is supposed to be known in advance.
-+ **isPathAscii**.
++ **isPathAscii()**.
 Returns _true_ if the current path contains only ASCII characters.
-+ **isArrayItemValue**.
++ **isArrayItemValue()**.
 Returns _true_ if the array item being notified is of type string, number, boolean or null.
 Therefore, it returns _false_ if this item is an object or an array.

 In the following example, we get notified every time an item from any array is found.
 Then, we find out the name of each array and check if the current item is an actual value (string, number, boolean or null) or not (object or array).
 ```